kunjgit/GameZone/README.md

 ## Why to Open Source

-Contributing in open sorce increases your opportunities to work with deifferent projects and mentors, getting to know various insights and ideas.
+Contributing in open source increases your opportunities to work with different projects and mentors, getting to know various insights and ideas.
 It is a platform where contributors grow together with a construvtive and a positive attitude.

 This repository also provides one such platforms where contributers come over and put their ideas of new games and make our website as interactive as much they can!